Skip to main content

 Identifying Divergence

-In Growth Monitoring, watch the similarity trajectory for inflection points where the tracked sample’s fingerprint shifts away from the reference cluster.
-The synchronized tool state view shows whether a specific instrument event coincides with the divergence, and the growth metrics view shows which derived properties are changing and by how much.
-In Global Similarity, look at where the problem run sits relative to runs with known outcomes.
+In the Monitor session view, watch the growth metrics for the point where they depart from the run’s earlier behavior or from what a healthy run looks like.
+The synchronized tool state shows whether a specific instrument event coincides with the shift, and the activity timeline flags changepoints automatically so you can jump straight to them.
+In Explore Similarity, look at where the problem run sits relative to runs with known outcomes.
 A run that clusters with failures but used a “good” recipe suggests the issue is in execution, not design.
 A run between clusters may indicate a borderline process condition.

 Assessing Significance

 Not every difference matters.
-Growth Monitoring shows the magnitude of divergence over time: a brief excursion that self-corrects is different from a sustained drift.
-Global Similarity scores quantify how far a run sits from its nearest neighbors, which you can compare against the natural spread of your process.
+The Monitor session view shows the magnitude of a shift over time: a brief excursion that self-corrects is different from a sustained drift.
+Explore Similarity scores quantify how far a run sits from its nearest neighbors, which you can compare against the natural spread of your process.
 Cross-reference with anomaly detection results: if a run looks anomalous in similarity analysis and also triggered drift or point anomalies, that strengthens the case that the deviation is real.

 Connecting to Outcomes

 The diagnostic value comes from linking process divergence to outcome differences.
-When Growth Monitoring shows a run diverged from references during a specific phase, check whether that phase historically correlates with the outcome property that degraded.
-When Global Similarity shows a run clustering with failures, examine what those failures have in common.
+When the Monitor session view shows a run shifting during a specific phase, check whether that phase historically correlates with the outcome property that degraded.
+When Explore Similarity shows a run clustering with failures, examine what those failures have in common.
 Runs that are “close” in embedding space tend to produce similar outcomes, making the distance itself a meaningful diagnostic signal.

 Choosing the Right Approach